petershin/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference.md

 Search in Liferay DXP can be configured in lots of ways.
 Once you understand the concept of [configuration scope](../system-administration/configuring-liferay/understanding-configuration-scope.md), you'll understand where to find a certain configuration screen.

-* Many search configurations affect the system scope (e.g., re-indexing actions and configuring the search engine connector).
+* Many search configurations affect the system scope (e.g., reindexing actions and configuring the search engine connector).
 * Search tuning configurations affect the virtual instance.
 * Creating new Search Pages affects search at the site scope.
 * Configuring the search widgets is widget-scoped configuration, but some can also be thought of as page-scoped configuration.